Another Best exclusive Lifetime upgrade for Atari

 bend down actuator arm.
 Then take your hair dryer (on high setting) and heat up the bend down actuator arm until the minor white stress lines disappear.
 Note: in some

-you may have to hold the newly bent down actuator arm in the slightly bent down position during the heating process.
+cases you may have to hold the newly bent down actuator arm in the slightly bent down position during the heating process.
 Sometimes the bent up (before heating and bending

 down) actuator arm will have memory in the plastic and when you heat up to remove the minor white stress lines, the bent down actuator arm will return back to its original slightly bent up position.
 Reassemble the CX24 and retest it for the tactical feed feeling.